 – Am I prepared to spend the money on a new type of coffee bean or roast that will take time and experimentation before finding one that is perfect for me?

-– Does this have any added benefits, such as being organic, vegan – anything else worth mentioning.
+– Does this have any added benefits, such as being organic, or vegan – Is anything else worth mentioning?

 * Remember: Your favorite blend might not be anyone else’s!
 Please don’t assume your friends like what you do because we react differently to different coffee beans and roasts.
 Try them out!

 - Start with whole coffee beans.
 (The fresher, the better) Most local roaster will mark their bags of coffee with a roast date.
 Look for it!